 The combination of topographic features O(10 km) away and elevation changes up to 700 m between the valley floor and mountain top poses a challenge to numerical models such as the Weather Research and Forecast (WRF) model.
-The NEWA project delivered a wind atlas for all European countries using WRF with a horizontal and temporal resolution of 3 km and 30 min, respectively (Hahmann et al., 2020; Dörenkämper et al., 2020).
-Here called NEWA-WRF, this model output is publicly surjusted and severe a 20 unperiod (1080, 2018).
+The NEWA project delivered a wind atlas for all European countries using WRF with a horizontal and temporal resolution of 3 km and 30

-20 available and covers a 30-yr period (1989-2018).
+10 min, respectively (Hahmann et al., 2020; Dörenkämper et al., 2020).
+Here called NEWA-WRF, this model output is publicly available and covers a 30-yr period (1989-2018).

 Figure 6b compares the wind distribution measured at MP5 during both the long-term reference period (February 2011- January 2019) and the EMP (July 2017-July 2019) with the simulated distribution from NEWA-WRF also from the long-term period.
-The model output was extracted at the MP5 position using a linear interpolation of the nearest neighbor grid cells as well as the nearest vertical levels.
-Results show that the NEWA-WRF simulations underestimate the mean wind by more than 1.5 ms-1 which is indicative of unresolved speed-up effects in the meso-scale model.
-The measured wind distribution further
+The model output was extracted at the MP5 position using a linear interpolation of the nearest neighbor grid cells as

+15 well as the nearest vertical levels.
+Results show that the NEWA-WRF simulations underestimate the mean wind by more than $1.5 \text{ ms}^{-1}$ which is indicative of unresolved speed-up effects in the meso-scale model.
+The measured wind distribution further confirms that the EMP contains a representative set of meteorological conditions.